ITM Management (ITMM)

-Basic principles of project management are taught.
-Includes software development concepts of requirements analysis, object modeling and design and software testing.
+Basic principles of project management are taught with a particular focus on project planning for information technology hardware, software and networking project implementation.
 Management of application development and major Web development projects will also be addressed.

 This course prepares students to become leaders in information technology and to build ITM companies.
 Students design and develop a prototype ITM product and prepare a business plan and venture proposal presentation.

 This course is designed to teach innovative thinking through theory, methods, and practice of innovation.
 The course incorporates Einstein's thinking, and Edison's method to establish the innovation process that can be applied in current business environment.
 Current economic conditions and global sourcing requires that innovation becomes a leading tool for developing a competitive edge.
 Innovation has been considered a competency of educated, design engineering, and a selected few employees that has become insufficient today.
 Corporations and organizations need innovation to develop customer-specific solutions in almost real time.

 Current legal issues in information technology are addressed including elements of contracting, payment systems and digital signatures, privacy concerns, intellectual property, business torts, and criminal liability including hacking, computer trespass and fraud.
 Examination of ethical issues including privacy, system abuse, and ethical practices in information technology equip students to make sound ethical choices and resolve legal and moral issues that arise in information technology.